Understanding the API Options for Securely Delegating Access to Your AWS Account

 What AWS services do you want to use?

-Refer to the STS documentation for an up-to-date list of services and their support for different session types.
+Refer to the IAM documentation for an up-to-date list of services and their support for different session types.
 Note that temporary security credentials received from GetFederationToken cannot be used to call IAM or STS.

 Here are some useful resources to get you started with AWS delegation technologies: